crdrost/sha3-js/readme.md

 ## Javascript

-Javascript is a synthesis of Lisp ideas, C syntax, and an event model which makes all code automatically thread-safe.
+Javascript is a [frequently misunderstood][misunderstood] synthesis of Lisp ideas, C syntax, and an event model which makes all code automatically thread- safe.
 It is used in databases ([1][couch]), web servers ([2][node]), browser add-ons [3][firefox], and most famously, in most of the web pages you have ever visited.
 It is the <i>de facto</i> language of the world-wide web.
 And as its implementations become faster, it is becoming even *more* prevalent out there.

 Javascript is important because it's incredibly non-idiosyncratic.
 A Javascript program can at times look functional and at times object-oriented; hashmaps can